The Research Commissioning Process

 6. The Contract

-The contract outlines the terms and conditions for the specific piece of research being commissioned.
+The contract sets out the terms and conditions for commissioned research services, and covers the following areas:

 Back to top